 Why did this product come about?

-If you have your own coffee grinder (if not…we recommend this one for starters), you may notice to varying degrees depending on how nice your grinder is, that you won’t have a perfectly uniform batch of grounds.
+If you have your own coffee grinder, you may notice to varying degrees depending on how nice your grinder is, that you won’t have a perfectly uniform batch of grounds.
 You will sometimes have what the coffee community calls “fines” which are those very tiny dust-like particles that a grinder will spit out even when you have it set on a much coarser setting.
 The inverse of this is also typical in which you will have a small degree of much coarser grounds come out of your grinder than what you had it set on.
 While typically most of your grounds will be the size you want them to be, you will indeed have some that aren’t which will contribute to varying characteristics in taste within your final brew.

 Another thing you may notice if you grind your own beans and if you have tried to read brewing tutorials is that the tutorials will say things like: “grind your coffee to the size of sea salt” or “the size of sand”.
 While those can be helpful markers for figuring out a general grind size for you to brew with, those markers are not nearly as precise as you may need to be depending on the coffee that you are working with.
 Even the slightest change in grind size can make a vast difference in the final brew of a cup of coffee.
 Also worth noting, these markers can sometime’s be difficult for someone who may live in Europe where the typical size of sea salt is much different from North American sea salt.